ILikeTeaALot/Tellyfin/README.md

 - [ ] Steam
 	- [ ] Library detection
 	- [ ] Game launching
+	- [x] Switching back-and-forth between Steam and Tellyfin (see the README in `crates/start-tellyfin`).
 - [ ] Emulators
-- [ ] Plug-in architecture(s)
+- [ ] Plug-in architecture(s) (which kind(s) to use is still undecided.)
 	- [ ] Daemon/IPC
 	- [ ] DLL
 	- [ ] Lua/Scheme
+	- [ ] Node module

 ## Details

-At present, playback and playback-control of media on the local filesystem works, selected by browsing through a local Jellyfin server.
+At present, playback and playback-control of media works, selected by browsing a Jellyfin server (see note just below).

 > [!IMPORTANT]
 > Jellyfin user authentication details must be placed in `[PROJECT ROOT]\vsh\src\context\jellyfin-settings.json`.
 A template is provided in the adjacent `jellyfin-settings-example.json`.
 This is a temporary situation until the media server setup wizard is completed.